The best time to visit the Galapagos Islands really depends on when you have available for this incredible vacation.

 The last day is then spent on Mosquera Island with its beautiful beaches and island views.
 This island is home to the largest population of sea lions on the Galapagos Islands and guests can occasionally spot the famous orcas.

-The Red Mangrove Hotel Tour Package
+The Galapagos Habitat Hotel Tour Package

 After relaxing in the very comfortable hotel, you can enjoy free time exploring the areas nearby.
 Enjoy some of the island’s best galleries, cafes, restaurants and attractions.
 Located just next door, you can find the Charles Darwin Research Center, which is one of the most visited attractions on the Galapagos.